Skip to main content

 Activities Identified in the 2022 SNWG Assessment

 1. Land surface elevation changes across the U.S. cause billions of dollars in damage every year associated with landslides, coastal subsidence, fluid extraction/injection, climate change, and other geohazards.
 Identifying and tracking land surface elevation change is needed nationally for separating coastal subsidence and sea level rise impacts, hazard mitigation, and infrastructure stability/fragility assessment and modernization.
-NASA will generate a suite of products that track the magnitude of vertical land surface motions and vertical rates of motion from the Sentinel-1 and joint NASA/ISRO (Indian Space Research Organisation) Synthetic Aperture Radar (NISAR; scheduled for launch in 2024) satellites, as well as maps of land surface elevation change related to seasonal processes.
+NASA will generate a suite of products that track the magnitude of vertical land surface motions from the Sentinel-1 and joint NASA/ISRO (Indian Space Research Organisation) Synthetic Aperture Radar (NISAR; scheduled for launch in 2025) satellites.

 2. An outcome of NASA's 2016 SNWG Assessment was the production of a global Harmonized Landsat and Sentinel-2 (HLS) surface reflectance product, which is currently operational and is widely used among Federal agencies and the scientific community.
 The 2022 SNWG Assessment identified that a low-latency version of HLS, available publicly within six hours of data acquisition, will enhance the ability of agencies to respond to wildfires, earthquakes, droughts, oil spills, and other natural hazards.